Tamper Detection against Unitary Operators: Introduction

-Now we move on to more general families of unitary operators.
-Recall that classical results are proved under restriction that none of the tampering functions is too close to identity.
-Here we also provide our result under a restriction that captures closeness to the identity.
-We require that for a unitary operator, its trace is bounded away from $N$.
-We give Theorem~\ref{cinfo_qt} when messages to be stored are classical strings and Theorem~\ref{qinfo_qt} when messages to be stored are quantum states. \begin{thm}[Quantum tamper detection for classical messages] Let $\mathcal{U} \subset \mathcal{U}\left(\mathbb{C}^{2^n}\right)$ be a family of size $2^{2^{\alpha n}}$ for some constant $\alpha < \frac{1}{6}$ such that for every $U \in \mathcal{U}$, $\vert \Tr(U) \vert \leq \phi 2^n$, then there exists a quantum tamper detection code against $\mathcal{U}$ that makes initial classical messages secure. \end{thm} \begin{thm}[Quantum tamper detection for quantum messages] Let $\mathcal{U} \subset \mathcal{U}\left(\mathbb{C}^{2^n}\right)$ be a family of size $2^{2^{\alpha n}}$ for some constant $\alpha < \frac{1}{6}$ such that for every $U \in \mathcal{U}$, $\vert \Tr(U) \vert \leq \phi 2^n $, then there exists a quantum tamper detection code against $\mathcal{U}$ that makes initial quantum messages secure. \end{thm} We also show that on dropping condition of trace, we get \emph{relaxed} version of quantum tamper detection (property A$^\prime$ and B are satisfied) where one either outputs the original message or detects a tampering with high probability for initial classical messages.
+Now, we move on to the main contribution of the work, considering general families of unitary operators.
+Recall that classical results are proved under two restrictions.
+One, every function has enough min-entropy.
+And two, every function has at most a few fixed points (also referred to as the \emph{far from the identity condition}).
+We also provide our results under similar restrictions.
+Note that when considering a unitary family, we readily have the min-entropy condition satisfied.
+So, we additionally impose a condition that captures closeness to the identity.
+We require that for every unitary operator $U\in\mathcal{U}_{\mathsf{Adv}}$, its inner product with the identity map $\left(\left\vert \left\langle \Id, U \right\rangle\right\vert = \left\vert \Tr(U) \right\vert\right)$ is bounded away from $N$.
+The main contribution of this work can then be stated as follows: \begin{theorem}[Quantum tamper detection for quantum messages] Let $\mathcal{M}$ be the set of quantum messages and let $\mathcal{U}_{\mathsf{Adv}} \subset \mathcal{U}\left(\mathbb{C}^{2^n}\right)$ be a family of size $2^{2^{\alpha n}}$ for some constant $\alpha < \frac{1}{6}$.
+Moreover, every $U \in \mathcal{U}_{\mathsf{Adv}}$ is such that $\vert \Tr(U) \vert \leq \phi 2^n$, where $\phi$ is a constant strictly less than 1.
+Then there exists a quantum tamper detection code against $\mathcal{U}_{\mathsf{Adv}}$. \end{theorem} Note that in the above theorem, $\phi$ is not an absolute constant but depends on the size of plaintext space $K$ and the security parameter $\eps$.

-\begin{thm}[Relaxed quantum tamper detection for classical messages] Let $\mathcal{U} \subset \mathcal{U}\left(\mathbb{C}^{2^n}\right)$ be a family of size $2^{2^{\alpha n}}$ for some $\alpha < \frac{1}{6}$, then there exists a relaxed quantum tamper detection code against $\mathcal{U}$ that makes initial classical messages secure. \end{thm} \paragraph*{\textbf{Proof overview.}} Similar to the proof provided by~\cite{JW15}, our proofs for Theorem~\ref{cinfo_qt},~\ref{qinfo_qt} and~\ref{cinfo_rqt} also take the approach of probabilistic arguments via Chernoff-like tail bounds for limited independence.
-Our scheme uses strategy where encoding is done by a Haar random isometry $V$, that is, for a fixed encoding scheme given by $V$, any message $m$ is encoded as $ \enc(m)=V(m)$.
-We will denote quantum messages as $\vert m \rangle$ and classical messages by $m$.
-We will use $K=2^k$ and $N=2^n$.